pbinkley/dsc_git_workshop/exercises/exercise10.md

    GitHub.
 You should see that your issue was closed, with a link to the commit that closed it.
 8. Notice that you can make simple changes and commits within GitHub itself.
 Find the file you just committed on the **Code** tab, and click on it to view.
 Then click on the edit button (pencil) at the top right hand corner of the view window, make some changes to the file.
-9. At the bottom of the window, there is a box where you can type a commit message, and then a submit button.
-Enter a message and then hit **submit**.
+9. At the bottom of the window, there is a box where you can type a commit message, and then a "commit changes" button.
+Enter a message and then hit **Commit Changes**.